‘Do not defer polling for Anantnag-Rajouri Lok Sabha seat’: Mehbooba Mufti, Omar Abdullah tell EC

 Peoples Democratic Party chief Mehbooba Mufti and National Conference leader Omar Abdullah on Friday urged the Election Commission not to delay polling in Jammu and Kashmir’s Anantnag-Rajouri Lok Sabha constituency, the Hindustan Times reported.

-Voting in the Anantnag-Rajouri constituency will take place on May 7.
+Voting in the Anantnag-Rajouri constituency is scheduled for May 7.

 Mufti and Abdullah’s appeal came a day after the poll body asked Jammu and Kashmir Chief Secretary Atal Dulloo and Chief Electoral Officer PK Pole for a report on the “road conditions, weather and accessibility-related constraints” in the constituency, The Hindu reported.